Cache Miss Estimation for Non-Stationary Request Processes: Asymptotic Expansion

 (for definiteness, we consider left-continuous inverses).
-Besides, the exit time $\ExitTime{\CSz}$ is the first passage time to level $\CSz$ of an inhomogeneous Poisson process with mean function $\NDifDocsMean$ (see Proposition~\ref{pro:characterization_ndifdocs}), which can be expressed by
+Moreover, the exit time $\ExitTime{\CSz}$ is the first passage time to level $\CSz$ of an inhomogeneous Poisson process with mean function $\NDifDocsMean$ (see Proposition~\ref{pro:characterization_ndifdocs}), and can be expressed as